jspaetzel/meh.dev/_posts/blog/2016-08-07-cloud-normalization.markdown

 categories:
 - operations
 tags:
-- azure
+- Azure
-- aws
+- AWS
-- google
+- Google
 ---

 I've recently started using Amazon Web Services, had already been using Microsoft Azure, and have dabbled with Google's cloud services.
 Between them there's a *lot* of new terminology many of which has not yet been standardized.
 This is going to be an ongoing post basically to normalize the naming between all three.